dgkim5360/dgkim5360.github.io/_posts/2017-10-24-the-first-step-for-python-asyncio-with-coroutines.md

 The `asyncio` constructs concurrency with coroutines driven by an **event loop**.

-Please note that the latest version of Python when the book has been written was 3.4, when `async` and `await` keyword was not there yet.
+Please note that the latest version of Python when the book has been written was 3.4, when `async` and `await` keywords were not there yet.
 Here goes 3.5 version of the spinner example.

 ```python
 async def spin(message):